msbx5420-class/msbx5420-class.github.io/project.md

 * Go to `https://localhost:8080` in browser and login with your team username and password; then create or upload your notebooks.

 * When you see security warning, click "Advanced" or "Details" to continue and bypass it.
 If you are using MacOS Catalina with Chrome, blindly type `thisisunsafe` in the page and press `enter` to bypass it.

+* To run PySpark program, use the kernel `PySaprk` for notebook.
+If you need additional python packages, let the instructor know as early as possible.

 ### Use HDFS on Cluster